VigRAN084/Monopoly/README.md

 Board.java - Board.java represents the physical monopoly board, which has 40 squares.

 SquareType.java (abstract) - Represents every single square on the monopoly.
-Implements the subclasses Chance.java, FreeParking.java, Go.java, GoToJail.java, House.java, Jail.java, Property.java, Railroad.java, Tax.java, and Utilities.java.
 Contains the information about each square on the board, such as position, name, owner, color group, etc.
+Implements the following subclasses:
+1. Chance.java
+2. FreeParking.java
+3. Go.java
+4. GoToJail.java
+5. House.java --- This is in turn inherited by Hotel.java
+6. Jail.java
+7. Property.java
+8. Railroad.java
+9. Tax.java
+10. Utilities.java.

+Pieces.java
+Interface which has the following methods: getName() and setOwner()

+Player.java:
-Player.java - Implements pieces and contains all the functionalities of the game.
+Implements Pieces.java and contains all the functionalities of the game.
 Some of the key methods include:
 1. roll() - Roll the dice
 2. playTurn() - Allows user to perform other actions, such as trading houses, mortgaging properties, etc.
 3. handleSell() - Facilitates monetary transactions between players when selling properties to opponent or bank